Klaus Reichenbach: Bloc party politician

 The year his father died (1969), Reichenbach joined the East German CDU, by now a bloc party beholden to the ruling Socialist Unity Party (SED).
 He later opined that joining the CDU “gave him peace from the SED", since bloc-party membership functioned as a signal of political reliability in the GDR.
 In 1974, Reichenbach became the initial CDU district chairman of the rural Karl-Marx-Stadt district association.
-He was also deputy chairman of the district committee of the National Front.

-On 1 July 1988, he was made full-time chairman of the Bezirk Karl-Marx-Stadt CDU district association.
-In this role, Reichenbach collaborated with the local SED, submitting a written "annual assessment" to the SED security department of the Karl-Marx-Stadt district on security issues within the local CDU and outlining plans for disasters and war.
+In June 1988, he was made full-time chairman of the Bezirk Karl-Marx-Stadt CDU district association.
+In this role, Reichenbach collaborated with the local SED, submitting a written "annual assessment" to the SED security department of the Karl-Marx-Stadt district on security issues within the local CDU, and outlining plans for disasters and war.
 This report would go on to create political friction later in his career, as he signed it with a "socialist greeting".
 Although he initially insisted he had only written one iteration of the annual report in 1988, after a 1989 version was obtained by the tabloid Dresdener Morgenpost, Reichenbach confirmed he had signed the 1989 document.

 "Unemployment is inevitable, and estimates range from a few hundred thousand people to...a third of the work force.
 Klaus Reichenbach, a senior East German official, reckons that 15% to 20% of all companies are doomed, and the remainder will certainly have major layoffs."